 Then there was a lot - nurses, planned, mounted, whole and broken, with bullets and shrapnel, buried by our and Germans ...
 And the traces of the war.
 Everywhere.
 The trenches, craters, unexploded ordnance, and - helmets, paddles, and shoe soles - are signs of what our fighters "raised" here.
 Lot.
 And mostly - the unknown.
 3 signed "bomber" from 7 to 400 dead - a normal ratio.
 It was better, but rarely.
 Raised everywhere.
 In the swamp, where it is not easy to reach, a couple of hundred meters from the bridge, next to the village.
 The three extremes - not far from their own camp, where everything seemed to have been done up and "phoned".

 There were also stories of local residents, in the villages of which the front stood a whole year.
 There are all sorts of stories too.
 But always - not heroic, but ordinary.
 "The Germans shot", "our grandfather was killed by our bomb" ...
 The phrase of the old grandmother, "they fought terribly ...” struck the memory.
 And for what?
 And this “for what?”
 Issued somewhere noticed, but now its own conclusion: the war is gray.

 And all this is remembered now when you read posts on this forum calling for “striking,” “launching attacks,” juggling air defense divisions and fleets Navy, divisions and squadrons.
-The unpleasant feeling does not even arise from the fact that those who offer all this do not understand elementary purely technical military problems such as the delivery of the S-300 battalion to Syria or the preparation for landing of an airborne division in the Middle East.
-It arises from the fact that these people are just as easily juggling with the lives of soldiers, competing in who will put them at stake in an incomprehensible dump on all sides.
-But war and some Command & Conquer are completely different things.
+An unpleasant feeling arises not even from the fact that those who propose all this do not understand elementary purely technical military problems such as the delivery of an S-300 battalion to Syria or preparation for the landing of an airborne division in the Middle East.
+It arises from the fact that these people just as easily juggle the lives of soldiers, competing in who will put them more on the line in a dump incomprehensible from all sides.
+But war and any Command & Conquer are completely different things.
 War is not a toy.